cabralwilliams/awesome-project-1/README.md

 User Story

-AS a Historian I WANT to see the history events that happened for specific date as well movies related for the event SO THAT I can plan a learn more about history
+AS a Historian I WANT to see the history events that happened for specific date as well movies related for the event SO THAT I can learn more about history

 Acceptance Criteria